Dry Eye After LASIK

 Screening for Dry Eye

-Because dry eye can affect the outcome of your LASIK procedure, your surgeon may conduct screening tests to assess your tear production and distribution, as well as your tear film, prior to the procedure.
+Because dry eye can affect the outcome of your LASIK procedure, your surgeon must conduct screening tests to assess your tear production and distribution, as well as your tear film, prior to the procedure.
 These tests will help your surgeon determine if you are likely to develop dry eye after your surgery.

 Risk factors for dry eye following LASIK include the following: